[🍁News from Toronto] Delicious Vietnamese Food 🍜🍜🍜

 What is Bún thịt nướng?

-Bun thit nung, or bún thit nuong, is a popular Vietnamese dish originating from southern Vietnam, consisting of cold rice noodles topped with grilled pork, fresh herbs such as basil and mint, fresh salad, and bean sprouts called ghia, and served with spring rolls called cha yó.
-The dish is tossed in fish sauce called nuoc mam.
+Bun Thit Nuong, or Bun Thit Nuong, is a popular Vietnamese dish originating in southern Vietnam.
+It consists of cold rice noodles topped with grilled pork, fresh herbs such as basil and mint, fresh salad, and bean sprouts called ghia.
+It is often served with spring rolls called cha gio.
+The dish is dressed with fish sauce called nuoc mam. (

 Lang Chai